 The second rarest seabird in the UK, little terns face a bleak future without our help

-At a colony along Norfolk’s east coast where I’ve been helping as a volunteer, RSPB wardens are providing dedicated round-the-clock protection for these endangered beach-nesting birds.
-Their conservation work is part of the EU Life + Nature Little Tern Recovery Project involving eleven partner organisations, including the RSPB, Natural England, The National Trust, Cumbria Wildlife Trust and Lincolnshire Wildlife Trust.
-The recovery project has been crucial in monitoring, protecting, and increasing little tern populations across the UK.
+At a colony along Norfolk’s east coast where I’ve been helping as a volunteer, RSPB wardens are providing dedicated round-the-clock protection for endangered beach-nesting birds.
+The RSPB’s conservation work is part of the EU Life + Nature Little Tern Recovery Project involving eleven partner organisations, including the RSPB, Natural England, The National Trust, Cumbria Wildlife Trust and Lincolnshire Wildlife Trust.
+The recovery project has been crucial in monitoring, protecting and increasing little tern populations across the UK.

-Little terns set up colonies on beaches with a mix of shingle, pebble and sand, grassy vegetation, and nearby clear water with a supply of sprats, herring, sand eels, and crustaceans.
-The recovery project closely monitors twenty sites around the UK, collecting breeding, feeding, and population data, and keeping birds safe.
+Little terns set up their colonies on beaches with a mix of shingle, pebble and sand, grassy vegetation, and nearby clear water with a supply of sprats, herring, sand eels and crustaceans.
+The recovery project closely monitors twenty sites around the UK, collecting breeding, feeding and population data, and keeping birds safe.
 Wardens and volunteers raise public awareness by talking to visitors and passersby about little terns and explaining why the colonies are fenced off until the birds leave.

 Predation, extreme weather, and human disturbance are major threats to little terns.

-Little tern eggs are at risk from predation by hedgehogs, gulls, and crows, while chicks are taken mainly by birds of prey and foxes.
-Despite its small size, little terns are protective parents.
+Little tern eggs are at risk from predation by hedgehogs, gulls, and crows, whereas chicks are taken mainly by birds of prey and foxes.
+Despite their small size, little terns are protective parents.
 They will circle a predatory bird en masse and try to draw it away from the colony.
-Wardens can wave arms, clap, and shout, but even if this seems to work, a persistent predator will return.
+Wardens can wave arms, clap, and shout but even if this seems to work, a persistent predator will return.
 Diversionary feeding can sometimes help.
-If a kestrel fails to take a live chick, it may take a dead rat from a feeding platform, which may delay their return to the colony.
+If a kestrel fails to take a live chick, it may take a dead rat from a feeding platform, which may delay its return to the colony to predate more chicks.

 Last summer, a hobby was the main predator.
 This year a hungry hedgehog feasted on eggs at the Eccles colony before being caught and relocated, while a kestrel has taken more than fifty chicks further down the coast at Winterton.
 A hobby has visited both colonies, chasing terns across the water, twisting, turning and tracking relentlessly.
-Hobbies are so fast and agile that shouting on the shoreline seems futile, but the wish to see the tiny terns escape is so strong, anything is worth trying.
+Fledglings are easy prey.
+Hobbies are so fast and agile that shouting on the shoreline seems futile, but the wish to see the tiny terns escape is so strong, anything is worth a try.

 During my colony-watching shifts, I’ve been talking to dog owners about how we can help little terns.
 I’ve been heartened by people who are enthusiastic about these beautiful birds but saddened by others who selfishly and wilfully ignore signs and requests.
 Not everyone is interested in wildlife, but it puzzles me when people spite those who are by putting wildlife at risk.